 Key benefits of the Grenada citizenship by investment program:

-- The only Caribbean country offering foreign investors the chance to settle in the USA through the US E2 Visa program.
+- The only Caribbean country offering investors the chance to settle in the USA through the US E2 Visa program.

 - Include immediate family, a dependent parent, or a sibling from a single qualifying property investment.